-Welcome to Honors English III.
+Welcome to English III.
 In the coming year we will focus on both rhetorical and literary analysis in the classroom.
-The majority of what we read in this class will be challenging, we will move quickly through the material, and the expectation is that you are keeping up with the reading and have a basic understanding of the material so we can tackle more complex ideas and themes in the classroom.
-With how serious we will take the school year, I think that the summer reading should be enjoyable and enticing.
+The majority of what we read in this class will be challenging, and many students come away with their favorite novel from this year.
+I think that the summer reading should be enjoyable and enticing.
 As such you will find the summer reading for this class to be an easier read than the books we will study this school year, but it still hits on some serious themes.